 Hello World.

-I am Utkarsh Jain, a Computer Science Graduate from the University of California San Diego.
-I rarely write blogs, but whenever I do I post it here.
+I am Utkarsh Jain, a Machine Learning Engineer at TikTok.
+I rarely write blogs, but whenever I do I post them here.
 Who are these blogs for?
 Anyone on the internet, but mostly I maintain them for my own reference.

 "You Can Only Connect The Dots Looking Backwards"